cosmolattice/cosmolatticeweb/source/docs/Manual/What CosmoLattice does in detail.md

 @emgithub(include/CosmoInterface/measurements/powerspectrum.h:powerspectrum_measure)

-The normalization applied here ensures that the discrete power spectrum recovers the expected continuum-limit expression (see the [*discrete power spectrum*][eq_discretePS] definition), and branches on the requested `PS_type`, the `PS_version`, and the number of spatial dimensions of the model.
+The normalization applied here ensures that the discrete power spectrum recovers the expected continuum-limit expression (see the [*discrete power spectrum*][eq_discretePST1] definition), and branches on the requested `PS_type`, the `PS_version`, and the number of spatial dimensions of the model.
 A companion class, `UnbinnedPowerSpectrumMeasurer` (`unbinnedpowerspectrum.h`), exposes the same interface but returns the individual Fourier modes rather than radially-binned averages, and is used instead whenever unbinned spectra are requested; it requires the HDF5 output backend.

 Let us move briefly to `SU2Measurer`, to highlight a few features not present in the scalar case: